 From 2009 – 2013, she was a member of the Scientific field committee in the natural sciences, area of geosciences, and a member of the Natural Sciences Council, University of Zagreb from 2009 – 2013 and again from 2017 – present.

-She has served as a peer reviewer on numerous scientific projects and for many scientific journals (more than 50 papers to date), including: Science of the Total Environment (STOTEN), Journal of Marine Science and Engineering, Marine Geology, Estuarine, Coastal and Shelf Science, Quaternary International, Journal of Geodynamics, Radiocarbon, Journal of Asian Earth Sciences, Géomorphologie: relief, processus, environnement, Geoarchaeology: An International Journal, Hrvatski geografski glasnik, Geoadria, Acta Geographica Croatica, Geologia Croatica, Acta Geographica Slovenica, Acta Carsologica, Senjski zbornik, Zbornik radova Geografskog Instituta Jovan Cvijić SANU.
+She has served as a peer reviewer on numerous scientific projects and for many scientific journals (more than 50 papers to date), including: Earth-Science Reviews, Geomorphology, Science of the Total Environment (STOTEN), Journal of Marine Science and Engineering, Marine Geology, Estuarine, Coastal and Shelf Science, Quaternary International, Journal of Geodynamics, Radiocarbon, Journal of Asian Earth Sciences, Géomorphologie: relief, processus, environnement, Geoarchaeology: An International Journal, Hrvatski geografski glasnik, Geoadria, Acta Geographica Croatica, Geologia Croatica, Acta Geographica Slovenica, Acta Carsologica, Senjski zbornik, Zbornik radova Geografskog Instituta Jovan Cvijić SANU.